-- In a large saucepan or pot, add 3 cups of chicken broth and bring to a boil.
+- In a large saucepan or pot, add 3 cups of chicken broth and bring it to a boil.

 - While the broccoli is cooking, melt butter in a skillet over medium heat and saute diced onions and garlic until onions are translucent.

-- Add remaining 1 cup of chicken broth, heavy whipping cream, cream cheese, spices, and salt/pepper to the onions and garlic in the skillet.
+- Add the remaining 1 cup of chicken broth, heavy whipping cream, cream cheese, spices, and salt/pepper to the onions and garlic in the skillet.

 - Bring mixture in the skillet to a boil and whisk continuously.
 Once it begins to boil, turn the stove down to medium-low and simmer for 6 minutes, then turn off the heat.
 (Make sure to check your broccoli in the meantime!)

 - Slowly add your shredded cheese to the skillet a bit at a time, stirring gently until the cheese is fully incorporated.
 Take your time!

 - Add the cheese mixture to the saucepan with the broccoli and chicken broth and stir.

 - Simmer on low heat for 5 minutes.